 Ready to respond to disasters & emergencies

-We’re using our resources, expertise, products, and networks to better prepare for and respond to natural disasters – and support the needs of the millions of individuals forcibly displaced from their homes.
+We’re using our resources, expertise, products, and networks to prepare for natural disasters better and be ready to respond to them.
+And we’re supporting the needs of individuals forcibly displaced from their homes.

 More people than ever are having to leave their homes

-Every year, there are 26 million people pushed into poverty in the face of increasingly frequent and severe natural disasters.1 These disasters have a huge human, environmental, societal and economic cost, and the effects of climate change will only drive these costs higher.2
+Each year, 26 million people are pushed into poverty because of increasingly frequent and severe natural disasters.1 These disasters have a huge human, environmental, societal and economic cost – and the effects of climate change will only drive these costs higher.2

 On top of this, the current refugee crisis represents perhaps the biggest humanitarian challenge the world has ever known.
-An estimated 65.6 million people worldwide have been displaced from their homes by conflict, famine and persecution.3 Among them are nearly 22.5 million refugees, over half of whom are under 18.
+An estimated 68.5 million people3 worldwide have been displaced from their homes by conflict, famine and persecution.4 Among them are nearly 25.4 million refugees, over half of whom are under 18.5

 The impact of these crises – natural and man-made – is immense.
 They deprive people of their homes and livelihoods, tear families apart, devastate communities and destroy lives.
 They also disrupt the supply of essential goods and services, with businesses around the world – including ours – feeling the effects throughout the value chain.

-This is why Unilever is committed to helping people better prepare for such crises, navigate these challenging times and rebuild or settle in their new homes, while working to make our business resilient in the face of increasing disasters and emergencies.
+This is why we are committed to helping people better prepare for such crises, navigate these challenging times and rebuild or settle in their new homes, while working to make our business resilient in the face of increasing disasters and emergencies.